Find online courses made by experts from around the world.

 Kouame Sereba sings is song “ATOLAGO" (Drowning Man Trail) in the Hollywood film The Interpreter.
 A thriller starring Nicole Kidman, Sean Penn, and Catherine Keener.

-Every year, Kouame Sereba meets more than 2000 kids in average a month with his performance "Kouame Meetings Kids".
+Kouame Sereba meets on average 2000 kids a month every year with his performance "Kouame Meetings Kids"